 Designing your website to accommodate these users helps enhance their user experience while browsing your site, which increases the chances of them staying on for a while longer.

-To sum it up, this list of key performance indicators are critical to companies since they can evaluate the company and determine what changes need to be made to save on expenses.
+To sum it up, this list of key performance indicators is critical to companies since they can evaluate the company and determine what changes need to be made to save on expenses.
 However, not all key metrics may work for all companies; you need to look for the relevant KPI.